taylorbf/DMP16/z-extras/OOP/README.md

 ```

-Then you will decide you want 1000 raindrops, and then you will break down and cry that is going to take hours.
+Then you will decide you want 1000 raindrops, and then you will break down and cry because that is going to take hours.

 *There must be a better way*, you will think to yourself.